Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Maine Coons Are Widely Revered as Gentle Giants

-They are widely known for their incredible and gentle demeanors.
-These cats are exceptional animals, being the Newfoundland dog of the cat world.
+They are widely known for their incredibly gentle demeanors.
+Maine Coons are exceptional animals, and some consider them the Newfoundland dogs of the cat world.

 3. A Maine Coon Has a Waterproof Coat

 One really interesting thing about a Maine Coon is that they have a waterproof coat.
 This feature protects them from inclement weather.
-Since these cats were developed to withstand the frigid environments of Maine winters, their coat helps them adapt accordingly.
+Since they were developed to withstand the frigid environments of Maine winters, their coat helps them adapt accordingly.

 Blue adult Maine Coon Cat in the Garden